Devin Funchess

-Devin Akeem Funchess (born May 21, 1994) is a former American football tight end.
-He played college football at Michigan, and was selected by the Carolina Panthers in the second round of the 2015 NFL Draft.
-He has also been a member of the Indianapolis Colts and Green Bay Packers.
+Devin Akeem Funchess (born May 21, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Michigan Wolverines as a tight end, and was selected by the Carolina Panthers in the second round of the 2015 NFL draft.
+He was also a member of the Indianapolis Colts, Green Bay Packers, San Francisco 49ers and Detroit Lions.
+After his football career, he played professional basketball for the Caribbean Storm Islands of the Baloncesto Profesional Colombiano.

-High school career
+Early life

-Funchess attended Harrison High School in Farmington Hills, where he was a three-sport athlete in football, basketball and track.
+Devin Akeem Funchess attended Harrison High School in Farmington Hills, where he was a three-sport athlete in football, basketball and track.
 As a junior in 2010, he caught 34 passes for 709 yards and five touchdowns, leading his team to the Michigan Division II state championship.
 As a senior in 2011, he was named to the Detroit News Blue Chip List after tallying 21 receptions for 452 yards and five touchdowns on offense, while also recording three sacks, one forced fumble, one interception, and three pass break-ups on defense.
 In track & field, Funchess competed as a long jumper, recording a personal-best leap of 5.53 meters (18 ft, 1.5 in) at the 2011 Oakland County Championships, where he placed 25th.

 Considered a four-star recruit by ESPN.com, Funchess was listed as the fifth-ranked tight end in the nation in 2012.